MicrosoftDocs/VBA-Docs/api/Excel.CalculatedMember.FlattenHierarchies.md

 # CalculatedMember.FlattenHierarchies property (Excel)

-Returns or sets whether items from all levels of the hierarchy of the specified named set are displayed in the same field of a PivotTable report based on an OLAP cube. **Boolean** Read/write
+Returns or sets whether items from all levels of the hierarchy of the specified named set are displayed in the same field of a PivotTable report based on an OLAP cube.
+Read/write **Boolean**.

 ## Syntax